A Very Old Man with Enormous Wings

-"A Very Old Man with Enormous Wings" (Un señor muy viejo con unas alas enormes) and subtitled "A Tale for Children" is a short story by Colombian writer and author Gabriel García Márquez.
+"A Very Old Man with Enormous Wings" (Un señor muy viejo con unas alas enormes) and subtitled "A Tale for Children" is a short story by Colombian author Gabriel García Márquez.
 The tale was written in 1968 and published in the May–June 1968 (VIII, 48) issue of the journal Casa de las Américas.
 The work was published in English in the New American Review 13 in 1971.
 It appeared in the 1972 book Leaf Storm and Other Stories.
-The short story involves the eponymous character who appears in a family's backyard on a stormy night.
+The short story is introduced with a medieval rhetorical question: How many angels can fit on the head of a pin?
+It involves the eponymous character who appears in a family's backyard on a stormy night.
 What follows are the reactions of the family, a town, and outside visitors.
 This story falls within the genre of magic realism.

-Plot summary
+Plot

 The story begins after three days of rain.
 Crabs are infesting Pelayo and Elisenda's house and causing a horrible stench, which is believed to be making their baby sick.
 When Pelayo comes back from throwing the crabs into the sea, he sees a very old man with wings laying face down in mud in his courtyard.
 Startled, Pelayo goes to get his wife and they examine the man.
 He is dressed in raggedy clothing and is very dirty.
-After staring at him for so long, Pelayo and Elisenda are able to overcome their initial shock of seeing the man with wings.
+After staring at him for a time, Pelayo and Elisenda are able to overcome their initial shock of seeing the man with wings.
 They try to speak to him but the man speaks in an incomprehensible dialect.
 They decide he is a castaway from a shipwreck; however, a neighbor informs them that the man is an angel.

 The following day, the entire town knows about the man with wings who is said to be an angel.
 Pelayo decides to chain up the man and keep him in the chicken coop.
 A day later, when the rain stops, the baby is feeling better and is able to eat.
 Pelayo and Elisenda want to send the old man out to sea with food and water for three days and let nature take care of him.
 However, when they go out to their courtyard, they see a mass of people gathered around the chicken coop to see the angel; they are harassing him by treating him like a circus animal instead of a person.